 About the Ohio Department of Education

-The Ohio Department of Education oversees the state’s public education system, which includes public school districts, joint vocational school districts and charter schools.
+The Ohio Department of Education oversees the state’s public education system.
+This system includes public school districts, joint vocational school districts, and charter schools.
 The Department also monitors educational service centers, other regional education providers, early learning and child care programs, and private schools.
-The Department’s tasks include administering the school funding system, collecting school fiscal and performance data, developing academic standards and model curricula, administering the state achievement tests, issuing district and school report cards, administering Ohio’s voucher programs, providing professional development, and licensing teachers, administrators, treasurers, superintendents and other education personnel.
-The Department is governed by the State Board of Education with administration of the Department the responsibility of the superintendent of public instruction.
+The Department has a number of tasks they perform for the state.
+Some of these include administering the school funding system, collecting school fiscal and performance data, and developing academic standards and tests.
+In addition, they provide professional development and licensing for teachers, administrators, and other education personnel.
+The State Board of Education governs the Department of Education.